mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

 ![](../imgs/cs188_passive_reinforcement_learning.png)

+Passive will mean that we just are trying to estimate quantities we care about-- let's say, values, -- but we don't worry about acting in the world.

 The idea is things are happening in the real world , some agent is taking actions and getting specific outcomes that are partially determined by chance.
 You have to learn from there samples you observe but you don't control the actions.
 Someone else is choosing the actions and you're just sitting there with your notebook trying to figure out based on the policy that is being followed what are the values of all the states.